burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 ## Issues
 - Any Scripts or Objects that have Enemy States (baddiestates.xxxxx) within them are completely fucked
+> [!IMPORTANT]
+> Any Rooms with baddies will crash the game, but this is something I will fix very soon, as it is my fault

 (This Issue is pretty bad, and needs to be corrected by decompiling the affected scripts with UTMT again)